Souwy/Snippetstudy-primitives/README.md

 Boolean: True/False

 ### Operators
+JavaScript operators are used to assign values, compare values, perform arithmetic operations, and more.
+You have
-Typeof: take anything mentionned before and makes it a string
+Typeof: it is a Type operator.
+Returns the type of variable.
+Takes anything mentionned before and makes it a string
 Void: takes everything and makes it undefined (not absolutely useful)

 ### Misc